turkus/turkus.github.io/_posts/2017-07-04-backbone-marionette-react.md

 How it took place?
 ---

 One day somebody gave me - a backend guy - an old school project written in Backbone with Marionette.
-At the beginning I was trying to get into, learn how it works etc, but after some while - in the time when React community was growing really fast - I said: That's it!
+At the beginning, I was trying to get into it, learn how it works etc, but after some while - at the time when React community was growing really fast - I said: That's it!
 Let's move to React.

-First was to convince my teammates to do it.
-Everybody wasn't sure if it's a good idea: "We have tons of code lines...", and I agreed.
+The first thing was to convince my teammates to do it.
+Everybody wasn't sure if it was a good idea: "We have tons of code lines...", and I agreed.

-From the business point of view we couldn't rewrite whole Backbone app to React.
+From a business point of view, we couldn't rewrite the whole Backbone app to React.
 We had to do it smoothly, piece by piece.
-Another thing was to decrease amount of data (`dist.js` - containing whole application logic) being sent to the client browser.
+Another thing was to decrease the amount of data (`dist.js` - containing the whole application logic) being sent to the client's browser.
 Now I can say that we did it!
 In production.

-I was trying to find a good article about that case.
-Reading many meaningless articles and of course I found that:
+I was trying to find a good article about this case.
+While reading many meaningless articles I came across this:

 [http://jgaskins.org/blog/2015/02/06/gentle-migration-from-marionette-to-react](http://jgaskins.org/blog/2015/02/06/gentle-migration-from-marionette-to-react)

-And that's really cool, anyway thanks guys!
+And that's really cool, anyway thanks, guys!
 But... we decided to go a little bit further.

-Imagine that you're not using gulp, Backbone with Marionette by building big `dist.js`, but you do it using webpack and React.
+Imagine that you're not using gulp, Backbone with Marionette and you don't build big `dist.js`, but you use webpack bundle loader and React.

-How could that possible?
+How could that be possible?

 Well you have to mix it.
 Create a connection between React and our lovely Backbone app.
 Let's say: create a hybrid.

 Recipe
 ---

 I need you to focus.
-I won't sell here the boilerplate, but I will try to explain HOWTO in really easy and straight way.
+I won't sell a boilerplate here, but I will try to explain HOW TO in a really easy and straightforward way.

-First we need to deal with webpack and install base React sources + React Router.
+First, we need to deal with webpack and install base React sources + React Router.
 We can even use simple boilerplate (we used React, React Router and Redux).
-Then put everything in the same static directory next to Backbone app.
-When we have it and by running `npm start` we see simple React app on [http://localhost:8080](http://localhost:8080) we can move to step two.
+Then, put everything in the same static directory next to the Backbone app.
+When we have it and by running `npm start` we will see a simple React app on [http://localhost:8080](http://localhost:8080), we can move to step two.

-In that step we look into Backbone app, find (or define) place like this:
+In that step we look into the Backbone app, find (or define) a place like this:

 ~~~ javascript
 var App = new Marionette.Application({